Free Access to the Labour Market

 - who undertakes continuous educational or research activities as a university pedagogical or academic worker or a scientist, researcher or innovator in a public research institution or another research institution under specific legislation.

-- have been granted asylum or subsidiary protection,
+- have been granted asylum or subsidiary protection.

-- are accredited in the media field.
+- accredited in the field of mass media.

 Under what conditions can you start employment if you have free access to the labour market?